Adria199/Ignite-Feed/README.md

-# React-Training-Projects
+# Ignite Feed
-In this repository you can see the training projects i did while training React
+In this repository you can see a training project i did using React